HeroCTF/HeroCTF_v3/Reverse/ARMada/README.md

 ### Write up

-After reversing the binary (quite annoying beacause of C++ and ARM arch :D), we find that this is just an implementation of base64 with a custom alphabet.
+After reversing the binary (quite annoying beacause of C++ and ARM arch :D), we find that this is just an implementation of base64 with a custom ciphered alphabet, which will be xored with 0x42 at runtime.

-#### by SoEasY

 ```python
 #!/usr/bin/env python3